lleviraz/nlp-questions-generation-from-relations/README.md

 An NLP project: Questions generation from relations
 By: Gil Levy and Liad Levi-Raz

-# 1. How to run the code
+# How to run the code
 The code is provided as 3 Colab notebooks, Preprocessing NB, Simple Model NB and Enhanced Model NB.
 Basically you just open them in Colab and 'Run all' after obtaining the datasets.
 A GPU is needed for the Model notebooks

-# 2. Preprocessing NB
+# Preprocessing Notebook
 link: https://colab.research.google.com/drive/1xcy9zDnt28H4RVQpAU_73rPNCGjUKuBc?usp=sharing

 There is no need to run this NB, as the preprocessed datasets links were provided for each NB